iza-institute-of-labor-economics/gettsim/docs/geps/gep-template.rst

 This section describes the ways in which the GEP breaks backward compatibility.

-The mailing list post will contain the GEP up to and including this section.
+The #general/geps topic will contain the GEP up to and including this section.
 This is to avoid losing users who are not interested in implementation details and instead focus the discussion on usage and impact of the intended features.